threefoldtech/js-sdk/docs/wiki/tutorials/add_marketplacevdc_chatflow.md

         "resources.limits.memory": self.config.chart_config.resources_limits["memory"],
     }
     ```
-    - *HINT:* You can overwrite `get_config` function to return your chart custom configuration as `dict` and the `chart_config` will be updated with before the installation.
+    - *HINT:* You can override `get_config` function to return your chart custom configuration as `dict` and the `chart_config` will be updated with before the installation.

 7. At the end of the file, you have to add reference for your chat class with reference name `chat`